tim-corley/foamy/inbox.md

 $ rm my-file.txt

 Hey! first commit from new linux machine!
+Will SSH work?